broadinstitute/gatk/README.md

 To contribute a patch:
 * Break your work into small, single-purpose patches if possible.
 It’s much harder to merge in a large change with a lot of disjoint features.
 * Submit the patch as a GitHub pull request against the master branch.
 For a tutorial, see the GitHub guides on [forking a repo](https://help.github.com/articles/fork-a-repo/) and [sending a pull request](https://help.github.com/articles/be-social/).
 If applicable, include the issue number in the pull request name.
 * Make sure that your code passes all our tests.
-You can run the tests with `gradle test` in the root directory.
+You can run the tests with `./gradlew test` in the root directory.
 * Add tests for all new code you've written.
 We prefer unit tests but high quality integration tests that use small amounts of data are acceptable.
 * Follow the [**General guidelines for GATK4 developers**](https://github.com/broadinstitute/gatk#general-guidelines-for-gatk4-developers).